ToyB-Chan/mini-file-format/README.md

 myString = 'Hello'           | Strings may only be encapsulated by ". my-value = 5                 | Invalid character in key.

-[MyOtherSection.Subsection]  | "MyOtherSection" is not defined
+[MyOtherSection.Subsection]  | "MyOtherSection" is not defined.
 myValue = 16 # comment       | Inline comments are not allowed.
 ```